 Light-bodied, fruity wines + Nachos

 Who would dare to forget nachos?
 It has been everyone’s all-time favorite game-day snack!
-Simply top it with cheese, black beans, and a few hot peppers, and nachos would do its thing!
-For a healthier plate, give your version a hearty twist with bison, instead of using beef or chicken.
+Simply top it with cheese, black beans, a few hot peppers, and nachos would do their thing!
+For a healthier plate, give your version a hearty twist with bison instead of beef or chicken.

 Sparkling wines are best for crispy fried foods like nachos.
 For corn-based chips, Sauvignon Blanc and other gutsy, grassy white wines are recommended.
-California red blends, Zinfandel, Grenache, and other reds harmonize well with nachos’ quintessential topping, melted cheese.
+Create a virtual wine tasting party with California red blends, Zinfandel, Grenache, and other reds harmonize well with nachos’ quintessential topping, melted cheese.

 Grassy wines + Guacamole